sleepy-jelly/AWSServerlessAmplify/README.md

-# this project just trying and archive what i learn, what i am trying
+# this project just archive what i learn, what i am trying